WasabiTech-777/SWE-2023-Spring/README.md

 ### Using this application (Sprint 4)
 >  When starting, the user will be presented with the Log In screen:
 >  ![image](https://user-images.githubusercontent.com/85584638/233169469-10f9cf45-624e-4da5-8ba6-9ab108bfac40.png)
->  From here you can Log In if your account is already created using the Log In button.
+>  From here you can log in if your account is already created using the Log In button.
 If you do not have credentials, click either register which takes you to the register page, or test your typing skills as a guest.

->  on the register page, input your username and password, then navigate back to the loggin screen using the Log In button on the top left:
+>  On the register page, input your username and password, then navigate back to the login screen using the Log In button on the top left:
 >  ![image](https://user-images.githubusercontent.com/85584638/233171159-0e74a511-a3d1-48d4-bb7c-971633e5977a.png)<br>

 >  When logging in, your password will remain hidden unless you click on the 'eye' icon: